Goldencode20/Learning/README.txt

 Projects I want to do
     AI car driving around a track
-    Health Tracker using samsung health (if possible) To do app to track what I have
+        Maybe train a few models and end up doing a race Health Tracker using samsung health (if possible) To do app to track what I have
     Discord bot?